maarten-pennings/303WIFILC01/6-webcfg/readme.md

-By the way a similar URL (`edit` instead of `export` at the end) `https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/edit#gid=0` will open [google docs](https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/edit#gid=0), but in "View only" mode.
+By the way a similar URL (`edit` instead of `export` at the end) `https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/edit#gid=0` will open [google docs](https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/edit#gid=0), in "View only" mode, because that's how we configured this share URL.

 ![View only](view-only.png)